Mahamurahti/DesignPattern-Exercises/README.md

 Define the skeleton of an algorithm in an operation, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm's structure.

+`Note: Template Method implements inversion of control ("Don't call us, we call you")`
 - Behavioural pattern
 - Template Method is based on inheritance: it lets you alter parts of an algorithm by extending those parts in subclasses.
 Strategy is based on composition: you can alter parts of the object’s behavior by supplying it with